words Al Woods

 For the ultra-wealthy, money is absolutely no object.
 In fact, for the richest of the rich, spending the highest amount of money possible on an experience or item is a mark of high honor.

 There are more ultra wealthy people on the planet than ever before.
+As a result, aircraft sales to private individuals are soaring.
 An ultra-millionaire is someone with a net worth of more than $50 million USD, and Knight Frank’s 2019 ‘The Wealth Report’ is expected to grow an unbelievable 43% between 2017 and 2022.
 The same report predicts that the number of demi-billionaires (individuals with a personal worth of more than $500 million) will grow by 39%!

 These individuals are simply not going to tolerate checking into a commercial flight, even in the most exclusive and luxurious first class cabins.
 Long security lines, the potential for lost baggage, and a lack of privacy – for this echelon of society, only the most expensive private planes will do.